MaayanLab/Workshop.io/pages/Instruction.md

 ### Edit Files
-You can easily edit the information on file name, collection, status, accessibility, visibility and metadata using edit.
+You can easily edit the information on file name, collection, status, accessibility, visibility and metadata.

 ![img](./assets/images/lyme/file_3.png)